 How much time will I be expected to spend on study?

-Course tutors are aware that students have very busy classroom lives and we have tried to time tasks so that they can be completed during holiday periods.
+We are aware that our students have their own very busy classroom lives and we have tried to schedule major tasks to be completed during holiday periods.
 There are texts to be read in your own time and tasks to be undertaken in school but we anticipate that over the year, your commitment would average out to about two to three hours per week.
-The reading commitment for the final dissertation is greater than for the taught course, and you will need to build this in to your planning: if you have maintained a steady reading programme throughout the early stages of the course, the final year will be that much easier.
-During the taught course, you are expected to attend the four or five weekend seminars each year and complete the reading and investigative tasks set in each of the taught themes.
-In the final year of the course there are two weekend seminars.
+The reading commitment for the final dissertation is greater than for the taught course, and you will need to build this into your planning: if you have maintained a steady reading programme throughout the early stages of the course, the final year will be that much easier.
+During Year 1, you are expected to attend the five weekend seminars and complete the reading and investigative tasks.
+In the second year there are two weekend seminars, usually in October and June, and an optional session in February.
+All the tasks, assignments and readings are online from the start of the course so you can plan accordingly.

 How will my work on the course be supported?

-You will be allocated a supervisor who will provide individual guidance and you will gain access to the University’s VLE (WebLearn); we require students to use the VLE to discuss aspects of their work.
+You will be allocated a supervisor who will provide individual guidance and you will gain access to the University’s VLE platforms (Canvas and Teams); we require students to use them to discuss aspects of their work.
 You will also have the opportunity to meet with other members of your subject specific (or generic) support group throughout the year (see above).

 How often will I need to come to the Department for meetings?